THE ALLEGED PAULINE PRIVILEGE

 Going forward, there are some that insist on arguing that Jesus was only reinterpreting Moses’ Law and that Mat.
 5:32 & 19:9 doesn’t apply to Christians today.
 However, this dogma presents a major problem in that under Moses’ Law an adulterer was put to death.

 “If a man is found lying with a woman married to a husband, then they

-shall both of them die, both the man that lay with the woman, and
+shall both of them die, both the man that lay with

 Jesus was most certainly not talking about the Mosaic Law respective of Mat.
 5:32 & 19:9, because He simply reveals the adulterer was to be put away/divorced and most certainly not killed – even though the offended spouse may wish too.
 Therefore, Jesus was teaching His NT doctrine that applies to everyone today and was not simply reinterpreting the Mosaic Law.

 Many also like to say that Mat.
 5:32 & 19:9 doesn’t apply to non-Christians.
 Meanwhile, this opinion implies that it would be impossible for a non-Christian to be held accountable for adultery or fornication.
 However, this view has some major problems as well.
 I have already shown that “WHOSOEVER” cited in Mat.
 5:32 & 19:9 above includes both Christians and non-Christians.
 As such, the Word of God emphatically states there are fornicating people in the world (1 Cor.
 5:9-10) and that non-Christians were/are guilty of adultery and many other sins before they ever became/become Christians (1Cor.
 6:9-11).

 Even John the Baptist attest to God’s universal law of divorce and remarriage (adultery) in Mk.
 6:17: